 \section{Introduction}

 Certain processes are sensitive to their potential contributions in the new physics (NP) model but are suppressed or prohibited in the standard model (SM).
-The lepton flavor violation (LFV) decays are forbidden in the SM, and neutrino oscillation experiments show that lepton flavor symmetry is not conserved in the neutrino sector\cite{IN0,IN1}.
+The lepton flavor violation (LFV) decays are forbidden in the SM, and neutrino oscillation experiments show that lepton flavor symmetry is not conserved in the neutrino sector\cite{IN0,IN1,INj2,INj3}.
 If LFV is detected in the charged sector, its observation will be clear evidence of physics beyond SM.
-Due to the running of the LHC, the LFV decays have recently been discussed within various theoretical frameworks\cite{B11,B12,B13,B14,B15,B16,B17,B18,B19}.
-The LFV decays $B_d\rightarrow{{l_i}^{\pm}{l_j}^{\mp}}$($B_d\rightarrow e{\mu}$, $B_d\rightarrow e{\tau}$ and $B_d\rightarrow {\mu}{\tau}$) are interesting, and are helpful for our exploration of NP beyond the SM.
+Due to various experiments to find LFV decay, the LFV decays have recently been discussed within various theoretical frameworks\cite{B11,B12,B13,B14,B15,B16,B17,B18,B19}.
+SM has been surprisingly successful in interpreting data, but SM is still considered incomplete.
+It still has several problems that cannot be solved, and in order to solve these open puzzles, it is essential to explore the physics beyond SM (BSM).
+In this case, B decay becomes a good testing ground for exploring new physics (NP) beyond SM through low-energy experiments.
+The search for LFV in B decays has also been ongoing\cite{tj1,tj2,tj3}.
+Another motivation for exploring the LFV B decays comes from an anomaly in the measurement of the lepton flavor universality ratio associated with $B\rightarrow s{\mu^+}{\mu^-}$ (see Ref.\cite{tj4}).
+Models have been independently proposed \cite{tj1,tj5,tj6}, and the interpretation of the data tends to predict large rates of decay of LFV B, especially in the $\mu-\tau$ sector.
+The LFV decays $B^0\rightarrow{{l_i}^{\pm}{l_j}^{\mp}}$ ($B^0\rightarrow e{\mu}$, $B^0\rightarrow e{\tau}$ and $B^0\rightarrow {\mu}{\tau}$) are interesting, and are helpful for our exploration of NP beyond the SM.

-The LFV decays of B-meson, such as $B_d\rightarrow e{\mu}$, $B_d\rightarrow e{\tau}$ and $B_d\rightarrow {\mu}{\tau}$, are forbidden in the SM since neutrinos are massless.
-However, if the SM is minimally extended to explain the observed neutrino oscillations, The branching ratios are of the order $10^{-54}$ as shown in Ref.\cite{IN2}, which is well below current and expected experimental sensitivity.
-These processes have been similarly explored in several other new physical models.
-In the leptoquarks\cite{T3,T8} or new specification $Z^{'}$ boson model\cite{T7}, the branching ratio of the $B_d\rightarrow e{\mu}$ process can reach $10^{-11}$.
-Possible enhancements to the process of $B_d\rightarrow e{\mu}$ is also predicted in other models, such as heavy singlet Dirac neutrinos\cite{T9}, and the Pati-Salam model\cite{T4}.
+The decays of LFV for B-meson are forbidden in the SM with massless neutrino.
+However, if the SM is minimally extended to explain the observed neutrino oscillations.
+The expected branching ratio of process $B^0\rightarrow {\mu}{\tau}$ is of the order $10^{-54}$ as shown in Ref.\cite{IN2}, which is well below current and expected experimental sensitivity.
+These processes have been similarly explored in several other new physics models.
+In the leptoquarks\cite{T3,T8} or new specification $Z^{'}$ boson model\cite{T7}, the branching ratio of the $B^0\rightarrow e{\mu}$ process can reach $10^{-11}$.
+Possible enhancements to the process of $B^0\rightarrow e{\mu}$ is also predicted in other models, such as heavy singlet Dirac neutrinos\cite{T9}, and the Pati-Salam model\cite{T4}.